oderby/owenderby.com/content/blog/election_pa_2016_p2.md

 read [Part 1]({{< relref "election_pa_2016_p1.md" >}}) yet, you should start there.*

-In my first post, we have examined the data for 2016 (and some from 2012) and uncovered some interesting results on what Trump did right.
+In my first post, we examined election data from 2016 (and some from 2012) and uncovered some interesting results on what Trump did right.
 Nevertheless, many people (myself included and, arguably, a majority of the US population) were surprised by the election results.
 At this point I became curious: should we